CSCfi/csc-user-guide/docs/cloud/rahti/images/creating.md

 USER nginx:root
 ```

 This simply uses the [official nginx image](https://hub.docker.com/_/nginx) built over the [Alpine Linux](https://www.alpinelinux.org/) distribution, and makes the necessary modifications to make it work as a non root user, this is necessary to make it work in OpenShift.
-Basicaly to give permissions to the `root` group, change the port where nginx listens to, and comment out a line of configuration.
+Basically to give permissions to the `root` group, change the port where nginx listens to, and comment out a line of configuration.
 The original `nginx:alpine` image has 5 layers, and we will adding a new one (RUN).

 A simpler example of `Dockerfile` could be: